From homotopy links to stratified homotopy theories: Preliminaries

 \subsection{Model categories for stratified spaces}

-We can know describe the model category of stratified spaces as introduced in \cite{douteauEnTop}.
+We can now describe the model category of stratified spaces as introduced in \cite{douteauEnTop}.

-\begin{theorem}[{\cite[Theorem 2.15]{douteauEnTop}}] There exists a model structure on $\Top_P$, where a map $f\colon X\to Y$ is \begin{itemize} \item a fibration if the induced maps $\HolIP(X)\to\HolIP(Y)$ are fibrations for all $\I\in R(P)$, \item a weak-equivalence if the induced maps $\HolIP(X)\to\HolIP(Y)$ are weak-equivalences for all $\I\in R(P)$. \end{itemize} This model structure is cofibrantly generated and the set of generating cofibrations is given by
+\begin{theorem}[{\cite[Theorem 2.15]{douteauEnTop}}] There exists a model structure on $\Top_P$, where a map $f\colon X\to Y$ is \begin{itemize} \item a fibration if the induced maps $\HolIP(X)\to\HolIP(Y)$ are fibrations for all $\I\in R(P)$, \item a weak equivalence if the induced maps $\HolIP(X)\to\HolIP(Y)$ are weak equivalences for all $\I\in R(P)$. \end{itemize} This model structure is cofibrantly generated and the set of generating cofibrations is given by

 while the set of generating trivial cofibrations is given by

 where $B^n$ and $S^{n-1}$ are respectively the $n$-dimensional ball and the $(n-1)$-dimensional sphere bounding it. \end{theorem}